-To assess the competitiveness of our executive compensation for 2012, the Compensation Committee took into account competitive market compensation paid by other companies based on market data obtained from Radford High-Tech Executive Surveys as well as publicly-available proxy data from peer companies.
-The peer data included 23 peer companies, each of which: (1) were business or labor market competitors in the semiconductor intellectual property or electronic design automation industries or were small fabless or semiconductor capital equipment manufacturers; and (2) generated 2010 revenues between \$50 million and \$250 million.
+To assess the competitiveness of our executive compensation for 2013, the Compensation Committee took into account competitive market compensation paid by other companies based on publicly-available proxy data from peer companies.
+The peer group, which was selected in 2012, included 19 companies, each of which: (1) were business or labor market competitors in the semiconductor intellectual property or electronic design automation industries or were small fabless or semiconductor capital equipment manufacturers; and (2) generated 2011 revenues between \$50 million and \$250 million, except for Rambus which generated revenues between \$200 million and \$499 million.
 This peer group was comprised of the following companies: